Serbian Volunteer Corps (World War II): Retreat and demise

 On 27 March, General Damjanović replaced General Mušicki as commander of the Serbian Volunteer Corps and the SDK became a component of Draža Mihailović’s Yugoslav Army in the Homeland, the formal name for the Chetnik forces, although the Corps was still assigned to the HSSuPF Trieste under SS-Gruppenführer Odilo Globocnik.
 Whether this change affected the SDK's relationship to the Waffen-SS is unknown, but doubtful.
 Shortly thereafter, Hermann Neubacher, Hitler's special political representative for the Balkans, paid a visit to Ljotić in Trieste to discuss German fears about what would happen when the SDK and Chetnik forces in Istria came into contact with British and American units who were expected to move in that direction from Italy.
 Ljotić reassured Neubacher of the SDK's loyalty.

-Serbian Patriarch Gavrilo visits the Fourth Regiment of the Serbian Volunteer Corps.
-To his right: General Miodrag Damjanović, Lieutenant Colonel Đorđe Ćosić, Second Lieutenant Perić and Vojvoda Momčilo Đujić.
-Slovenia, 1945.

 Meanwhile, Tito's 4th Partisan Army was advancing north along the coastal road from Novi Vinodolski, Croatia to liberate Istria, Trieste and all of central and western Slovenia.
 German Army Group E immediately issued orders to the LXXXXVII Army Corps to build a perimeter around the port city of Rijeka, to try to block the 4th Army's westward advance.
 In early April the 237th Infantry Division was rushed to the area, and within a few days defensive positions were established in a 21-kilometre arc to the east and north of the city.
 The 4th Army began its attack on Rijeka around 20 April with the Partisan 13th, 19th and 43rd Divisions.
 Although the outnumbered German 237th Infantry Division offered stiff resistance and held its positions, General Kuebler ordered the 188th Reserve Mountain Division to launch an immediate attack on Partisan concentrations in the vicinity of Grobnik Airfield, 16 kilometres north east of Rijeka.

 To support this attack, the 2nd, 3rd and 4th SDK Regiments were moved up from the Postojna area.
 However, the regiments of the Serbian Volunteer Corps arrived too late and never made contact with the 188th Mountain Division.
 The attack on the airfield was unsuccessful, and by 23 April it was clear to General Kuebler that his Corps was threatened with total encirclement.
 Kuebler's appreciation of the situation was entirely correct, as on 22 April the general staff of Tito's 4th Army ordered a flanking movement to bypass the city.
 While the LXXXXVII Corps continued to be pressed by three divisions, the Partisan 20th Division was brought up from Ogulin along with one additional brigade, three tank battalions and two artillery battalions.
 This force moved to the north, around the German defensive perimeter, and advanced on Trieste via Ilirska Bistrica with the intention of linking up with the Partisan 9th Corps which was pushing south on Trieste.